ioccc-src/winner/bugs.md

 (XID (*)(...)) $0 = 0x00000001003cd374 (libX11.6.dylib`XCreateWindow)
 ```

-so `w == XCreateWindow()`.
-But it never actually finishes its call; modifying
+so `w == XCreateWindow()` (which can also be seen in the code).
+But it never
-the code a bit and we see that it crashes before it returns:
+actually finishes its call; modifying the code a bit and we see that it crashes
+before it returns:

 ```